Science Theme

 Registration for this workshop is capped at ~30 participants and has a $50 ($20 for students) fee to cover materials.
 The event will be held in person following all local and venue COVID-19 mandates.

 APPLICATION: Fill out the application to attend this event here.
 You will receive an acceptance email within two weeks (typically shorter) if we are able to invite you to participate.
-This process is not intended to exclude individuals!
-However the number of slots is limited.
-If this event is already full, we would love to have you at a future event.
+Participants are chosen on a rolling basis, with some selections made to ensure the group has a balanced mix of participant backgrounds (e.g., art vs science) and career levels.
+This process is not intended to exclude individuals, but with limited slots it is a reality.
+If this event is already full, we would love to have you at a future one.
+NOTE: Due to my travel, acceptance notifications will not begin until the week of September 9th.

 VENUE INFORMATION: The workshop will be held at Livery Studio, a historic building located in the heart of Old Town Pasadena (155 S Fair Oaks Ave, Pasadena, CA 91105).
 The Livery is conveniently located to hotels, restaurants, and across the street from Pasadena Central Park.
 Parking Info is provided below.